 TRAINING OPPORTUNITIES AT FULLER PSYCHOLOGICAL AND FAMILY SERVICES

 At Fuller Psychological and Family Services (FPFS), we offer a variety of pre- and post-graduate training opportunities for Clinical Psychology and Marriage and Family clinicians.
-All students and post-graduate clinicians receive individual and/or group supervision, directly from licensed professionals and/or from postdoctoral fellows (who are directly supervised by licensed psychologists).
+All students and post-graduate clinicians receive supervision and/or consultation directly from licensed professionals.
 As most of our therapy rooms are equipped with video recording capabilities, clinicians benefit from having videos of their sessions reviewed during supervision.
 Further, to help ensure a well-rounded training experience, we make every effort to have each student and post-graduate clinician experience different types of therapy (e.g., individual, child/adolescent, couple/family, and group therapy) using different theoretical orientations (e.g., Cognitive-Behavioral Therapy and Psychodynamic Therapy).
 Student performance is tracked using a variety of metrics that are reviewed regularly by clinic supervisors to enable timely and effective training interventions.

 FOR CLINICAL PSYCHOLOGY STUDENTS

 Psychotherapy.
 Students typically see an average of six to eight clients per week for 50-minute sessions.
-Each student receives at least one hour of weekly individual supervision and two hours of group supervision.
+Each student receives at least one hour of weekly individual supervision in addition to group consultation.

 Didactic training.
 Practicum students receive at least six hours per month of in-service training.
 Typically, four hours of this training focuses on the integration of psychology and religion.
 Training also include topics such as child and elder abuse reporting, suicidality/self-harm, motivational interviewing, and short-term psychodynamic psychotherapy.